avanwouwe/citadel-browser-agent/README.md

 These usage reports can be aggregated in your SIEM / EDR and used to detect unexpected applications or unused licences.

 ## Password policy enforcement
 Any time a password is sent to a web application, Citadel checks whether the password is conforming to the policy you have configured.
-Once every two weeks a report is triggered that generates one even for every application, for every account that has a password that does not conform to the password policy.
+Once every two weeks a report is triggered that generates one event for every application, for every account that has a password that does not conform to the password policy.

 ## Privacy respecting